Topics:

 Back to top

-Default Background Concentration
+Default Background Concentrations

 The default background concentrations are conservative estimates of the observations across the statewide ambient air monitoring network.
 These data are intended to provide applicants with pre-approved background concentrations that can be used in any modeling analysis.
+Default background concentrations are updated every five years (last updated in 2025).

 Default background concentration